Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Variants

-The most granular level of items for sale in your store.
-This will include the type of the item such as the color or size when available.
-This is sometimes referred to as the 'child' and a product is the 'parent'.
-For example, one style of dress would the product.
-Then the dress in small is one variant, medium is another variant, and so on.
+Variants are sometimes referred to as the "child" to the "parent" product.
+For example, one style of dress would the product, and the dress in small is one variant, medium is another variant, and so on.

-Variants in Stock
+Variants in stock

-Recorded at aggregated levels (eg. KPI Reports by Vendor or by Category), this metric records how many Tracked Variants are currently in stock within the aggregated data set.
+Recorded at aggregated levels (e.g. KPI reports by Vendor or by Category), this metric records how many tracked variants are currently in stock within the aggregated data set.

 Vendor

-Vendor is the distributor with whom you place orders.
+A vendor is the distributor with whom you place orders.
 For example, Running Shoe Distributors.

 Note that in Shopify, the Vendor field on your product page will show as the Brand in Inventory Planner.

-Vendor Reference
+Vendor reference

-Use this field in your purchase order when the vendor uses a different SKU or code than you use in your store.
 If your connected sales platform does not have a vendor reference or supplier SKU field, you can add this in the Vendor section of Inventory Planner or import this information using a Single or Multiple Vendor Catalog.

 To add Vendor Reference to your purchase order or transfer, click the gear icon while editing your order.

-Then enable 'Vendor Reference'.
+Then enable "Vendor Reference".

-A product name given by your vendor.
+A product name given to you by your vendor.
 This can be noted on purchase orders and is particularly helpful when you and your vendor have different names for the same item.
 If your connected sales platform does not have a vendor product name or supplier product title field, you can import this information using a Single or Multiple Vendor Catalog.

 To add Vendor Product Name to your purchase order or transfer, click the gear icon while editing your order.

-Then enable 'Vendor Product Name'.
+Then enable "Vendor Product Name".

-Visible (Filter)
+Visible (filter)

 W